-- (g) to any other competent organ of the United Nations to take such action under the Charter of the United Nations as they consider appropriate for the prevention and suppression of acts of genocide or any of the other acts enumerated in Article 3 of the Genocide Convention. - (2) The Secretary of State must either make whichever of the referrals in subsection (1) is available or must make a statement in either House of Parliament as to why no such referral is being made including whether and how the United Kingdom's obligations to prevent genocide are being adequately fulfilled.
+- (g) to any other competent organ of the United Nations to take such action under the Charter of the United Nations as they consider appropriate for the prevention and suppression of acts of genocide or any of the other acts enumerated in Article 3 of the Genocide Convention. - (2) The Secretary of State must make whichever of the referrals in subsection (1) is available as soon as is practicable and no later than 6 months from the date of a preliminary determination, as provided for in section 1. - (3) If there is a failure to make a referral after the preliminary determination as required by subsection (2) the Secretary of State must make a statement within 10 sitting days of the 6 month deadline in subsection (2) in either House of Parliament as to why no such referral has been made including whether and how the United Kingdom's obligations to prevent or punish genocide, or both, are being adequately fulfilled. - (4) Following the procedure in subsection (2), and in any event 8 months from the date of a preliminary determination as provided for in section 1, the Secretary of State may be compelled to make whichever of the referrals in subsection (1) as are applicable, and without delay, by resolution of either House of Parliament.